fernandoklurfan/OfficeDocs-SkypeForBusiness/Teams/sms-setup-brand.md

 Your Brand's **Status** should now show as **Submitted** and the brand information can no longer be modified without Microsoft Support intervention.

-If you designated your organization's legal form as *Publicly Traded Company* and you haven't received a two-factor authentication (2FA) message from **noreply@auth.campaignregistry.com**, check your junk mail and your company's firewall rules.
+If you designated your organization's legal form as *Publicly Traded Company* and you don't received a two-factor authentication (2FA) message from **noreply@auth.campaignregistry.com**, check your junk mail and your company's firewall rules.

 The Service Level Agreement for Brand approval or rejection is three days maximum.

-If you submitted incorrect brand information or if you haven't received an approval or rejection notice in three days, [contact Microsoft's Telephone Number Services - Service Desk](contact-tns-service-desk.md).
+If you submitted incorrect brand information or if you don't receive an approval or rejection notice in three days, [contact Microsoft's Telephone Number Services - Service Desk](contact-tns-service-desk.md).

 > [!NOTE]
 > If the Campaign Registry *rejects* your brand submission, a case is automatically opened on your behalf with Microsoft's Telephone Number Services - Service Desk.
 You can view your case by navigating to the [Phone Number Service Center](https://pstnsd.powerappsportals.com), and selecting the tab for **My Company Cases**.
 Open the case, and you can interact with the Telephone Number Services (TNS) - Service Desk team about the details and status of the case.